ceph/ceph/doc/cephfs/capabilities.rst

 Capabilities in CephFS
 ======================
 When a client wants to operate on an inode, it will query the MDS in various ways, which will then grant the client a set of **capabilities**.
-These grant the client permissions to operate on the inode in various ways.
+This grants the client permissions to operate on the inode in various ways.
 One of the major differences from other network file systems (e.g NFS or SMB) is that the capabilities granted are quite granular, and it's possible that multiple clients can hold different capabilities on the same inodes.